The Haller Foundation 2004 -2006

 AN ASIDE: I first learned about the Heller Park when I was on a two month long extended tour of many of Kenya’s national parks and reserves.
 It's the quality of Kenya's parks and reserves that make Kenya the most popular safari destination in Africa.
 The best known reserves are Masai Mara Reserve, Amboseli National Park, Tsavo National Park , Lewa Wildlife Conservancy, Nairobi National Park, Samburu, Shaba and Buffalo Springs National Reserves, and the Lake Nakuru National Park.
 Our group visited the Heller Park, since a member of the group was part of the Heller Foundation and wanted us to see the result of Dr. Haller’s vision.
 The park is home to a million trees, monkeys, birds and insects.
 Also found there are thirty species identified by the International Union for the Conservation of Nature (IUCN) as endangered flora and fauna.
 Now some folks may be disappointed when they visit the park since it lacks the majesty and expanse of the larger nature reserves, but that is missing the point.
 This is a park.
 I found the park’s history fascinating.

 When I returned to the states, friends asked if I could talk about the trip and show pictures of my travels.
 I accepted and invited about 20 people to come over for a pot luck dinner and a Kenya Trip presentation.
 One couple, J & T, whom I expected to RSVP immediately, instead said that they must decline the invite.
-I was surprised but later learned that T was starting a new program that would help him stop drinking alcohol that we all knew was occurring.
+I was surprised, but later learned that T was starting a new program that would help him stop the excessive drinking alcohol that we all knew was occurring.

 J texted me to take a look at a website called LifeBac and to look at the program they are offering.
 In her text she said that he was on a FDA approved drug called baclofen that has emerged as a promising drug for AUD.
 Currently it is only FDA approved for the treatment of spasticity (spasms, cramping, and extreme tightness of muscles) in people with multiple sclerosis ages 12 and older.
 However, Baclofen is the go-to treatment for AUD in France and Australia.
 I wished all the success for T and asked to be kept up to date as to how the program was going.